alvacat/careers-leveraging-your-network/README.md

 # Leveraging Your Network

 An important part of any job search, regardless of where you live, is leveraging your existing network.
-According to an [ABC report](http://www.recruitingblogs.com/profiles/blogs/80-of-today-s-jobs-are-landed-through-networking), 80% of jobs are landed through networking.
-Even more, a 2014 Jobvite study reported that 64% of recruiters found the “highest quality” candidates came from referrals.
+According to a [Business Insider article](https://www.businessinsider.com/at-least-70-of-jobs-are-not-even-listed-heres-how-to-up-your-chances-of-getting-a-great-new-gig-2017-4), 70+% of jobs are landed through networking.

 For these reasons and others, leveraging your network is important.
 Below we’ll cover two ways to do this: through those you already know (first-degree connections) and people who know people you know (second-degree connections).